How to convert a live auction fundraiser to a virtual auction fundraiser

 In practice, when the auctioneer is selling and hyping the live auction item the bidder has ONLY that auction item on their bidder screen.
 The activity in the live stream and on the bidding platform are aligned for less distraction and more bidding.
 As a bidder does place a bid they will receive immediate notification that they are the top bidder.
 If they are outbid an outbid notification will then appear.
 The bidding activity is promoted two ways: 1) by the auctioneer and in the livestream, 2) on screen notifications.

 Keep the paddle raise!
-In the past we find the paddle raise portion of the fundraiser can bring in an average of 30%-40% of the proceeds.
-With Auctria’s dedicated auction online feature set a paddle raise can be conducted.
+In the past we find the paddle raise portion of the live auction can bring in an average of 30%-40% of the proceeds.
+With Auctria’s dedicated live auction online feature set a paddle raise can be conducted.
 Same process as the live auction, the administrator makes visible on the bidder screens a paddle raise page.
 Instead of physically raising the paddles the bidder taps on the donation amount.
 This information is immediately relayed to the admin screens should the live presenter want to publicly recognize the contribution.
 Consider using some lower denominations to encourage a larger volume of bids.
 Whatever your lowest amount was in the past consider adding another increment at 50-75% lower.
 If the donations amounts seem too high, with the financial worry that many are facing right now, they may be more apt to give a lower amount if offered.
 Your beloved cause will benefit from multiple lower amounts than no donation at all.
 Give them a reason to say yes!

 Tips for the Broadcast